netsiphd/netrd/README.md

    either accept your Pull Request, or leave a message requesting some changes (you will receive an email either way).

+8. Remember all those handy descriptions you have been writing up?
+It's time to add those to the write-up [document](https://v2.overleaf.com/5374841856ppnrdkgqkqpr)!
+   The instructions for this task are listed in the document itself, along with a couple preliminary examples, but briefly here:
+   	- Original citation and other key citations
+    	- Why the method was introduced and a description about the discipline(s) it's used in
+    	- The algorithm itself, trying to be thorough with each of the steps (this means trying to find meaningful ways of conveying the equations, etc.), also trying to ensure that there is a mapping between the steps or variable names in the code.
+	Please try to be thorough with the attribution, as well.

-8. Once your code is included in the package, it's time to implement another method!
+9. Once your code is included in the package, it's time to implement another method!
 You can go back to the sign-in sheet to see what algorithms have yet to be implemented.
 If you start another algorithm, you do not need to perform the steps under the 'Setup' heading at the